Multitask Soft Option Learning: EXPERIMENTS

-We compare against \gls{MLSH} and \Distral~to highlight challenges that arise in multitask training.
-We allow \gls{MLSH} and \gls{MSOL} to learn two options.
-During transfer, optimal performance can only be achieved when both options successfully learned to reach {\em different} marked locations, i.e., when they are diverse.
-In \cref{fig:mv} we can see that \gls{MSOL} is able to do so but the options learned by \gls{MLSH} are not sufficiently diverse, for the reason explain in \cref{sec:local_minima}. \Distral, even with the last action provided as additional input, is not able to quickly utilize the prior knowledge.
+\Distral, even with the last action provided as additional input, is not able to quickly utilize the prior knowledge.
 The last action only conveys meaningful information when taking the goal locations into account: \Distral~agents need to {\em infer} the intention based on the last action and the relative goal positions.
 While this is possible, in practice the agent was not able to do so, even with a much larger network.
-However, longer training allows \Distral~to perform as well as \gls{MSOL}, since its posterior is flexible, denoted by ``\Distral(+action) limit''.
+Much longer training ultimately allows \Distral~to perform as well as \gls{MSOL}, denoted by ``\Distral(+action) limit''.
+This is not surprising since its posterior is flexible and will therefore eventually be able to learn any task.
+However, it is not able to learn transferrable prior knowledge which allows \emph{fast} training on the new task.
 Lastly, \gls{MSOL}(frozen) also outperforms \Distral(+action) and \gls{MLSH}, but performs worse that \gls{MSOL}.
-This highlights the utility of making options soft, i.e. adaptable.
+This highlights the utility of making options soft, i.e. adaptable, during transfer to new tasks.
+It also shows that the advantage of \gls{MSOL} over the other methods lies not only in its flexibility during transfer, but also during the original learning phase.

-\subsection{Taxi}
+\subsection{TAXI}

 Next, we use a slightly modified version of the original Taxi domain \citep{dietterich1998maxq} to show learning of termination functions as well as transfer- and generalization capabilities.
 To solve the task, the agent must pick up a passenger on one of four possible locations by moving to their location and executing a special `pickup/drop-off' action.
 Then, the passenger must be dropped off at one of the other three locations, again using the same action executed at the corresponding location.
 The domain has a discrete state space with 30 locations arranged on a grid and a flag indicating whether the passenger was already picked up.
 The observation is a one-hot encoding of the discrete state, excluding passenger- and goal location.
 This introduces an information-asymmetry between the task-specific master policy, and the shared options, allowing them to generalize well \citep{galashov2018information}.
 Walls (see \cref{fig:taxi}) limit the movement of the agent and invalid actions.